02 May Fancy a swallie?

 Many customers made full use of the relaxed licensing and got drunk.
 They were said to be steaming or steamboats.

-Guests on an Eat Walk Tour in Glasgow, Edinburgh or St Andrews can enjoy local drinks such as whisky but they are civilised affairs.
+Guests on an Eat Walk Tour in Glasgow, Edinburgh or St Andrews can enjoy a wee swallie, such as whisky or gin but these are civilised affairs.
 No-one gets steaming although you may be merry wi it.